MattiasHenders/starter_steps_fitness/README.md

 ```
  Top level of project folder:
 ├── .gitignore          	    		# Git ignore file
 ├── index.html             	   		# landing HTML file, user must login or sign up to use app
 ├── login.html               			# login HTML file, contains logic for user authentication
 ├── main.html                			# after logged in, you can start your workout, check your schedule, or edit profile
 ├── main2.html               			# after logged in, you can do most normal function but also get an encouraging message
-├── profile_change.html      	# page to edit your own profile preferences: age, weight, height, sex, fitness, and goals
+├── profile_change.html      			# page to edit your own profile preferences: age, weight/height, sex, fitness, and goals
-├── profile_review.html	 	 	# page to review your own profile preferences: age, weight, height, sex, fitness, and goals
+├── profile_review.html	 	 		# page to review your own profile: age, weight, height, sex, fitness, and goals
 ├── profile_schedule.html	 		# page to review your workout schedule
 ├── result.html	 			 	# page to review your completed workout for the day
 ├── result_activities.html	 		# page to review your completed workout for the day
 ├── result_check.html	 	 		# page to enter a day to see the workout for that specific day
 ├── result_checkactivities.html 		# page to review your completed workout for the specific entered day
 ├── result_checkstats.html 			# page to review your progress graph for the specific entered week
 ├── result_stats.html 				# page to view the graph for the week
 ├── workout.html	 			# page to complete the workout
 ├── .DS_Store				 	# for Mac users
 └── README.md